-- i.
-General Agriculture. - For those who are interested in general crop growing and dairy farming (page 4). - 2.
-Dairy Industry.
-For those who wish to operate milk plants (page 7). - 3.
-Poultry Husbandry.
-For those who wish to operate poultry plants (page 10). - 4.
-Fruit Growing.
-For those who wish to engage in commercial fruit growing (page 12). - 5.
-Flower Growing.
-For those who wish to engage in commercial flower growing and flower marketing (page 13). - 6.
-Vegetable Crops.
+1. General Agriculture.

+For those who are interested in general crop growing and dairy farming (page 5).

+2. Dairy Industry.

+For those who wish to operate milk plants (page 9).

+3. Poultry Husbandry.

+For those who wish to operate poultry plants (page 12).

+4. Fruit Growing.

+For those who wish to engage in commercial fruit growing (page 12).

+5. Flower Growing.

+For those who wish to engage in commercial flower growing and flower marketing (page 13).

+6. Vegetable Crops.

 For potato growers and market gardeners (page 14).

-1 COURSES IN GENERAL AGRICULTURE
+1. COURSES IN GENERAL AGRICULTURE

-Those persons who expect to engage in general farming or hope to work as hired men, herdsmen, or managers on dairy farms, or on farms on which diversified agriculture is practiced, usually choose the courses in general agriculture (pages 4 to 7).
-Persons who plan to specialize in milk-plant operation, poultry husbandry, fruit growing, flower growing, or vegetable crops, will register in one of the professional courses (pages 7 to 15).
+Those persons who expect to engage in general farming or hope to be employed as herdsmen, or managers on dairy farms, or on farms on which diversified agriculture is practiced, usually choose the courses in general agriculture (pages 5 to 9).
+Persons who plan to specialize in milk-plant operation, poultry husbandry, fruit growing, flower growing, or vegetable crops, will register in one of the professional courses (pages 9 to 15).

 In planning his schedule, each student should examine the following courses with great care and should choose those which will best meet his needs in the light of his interest and experience.
 The schedule determined upon should be submitted in the student's application.
-No student may take less than twelve hours nor more than eighteen hours without permission of his faculty adviser.
+No student may take less than twelve hours or more than eighteen hours without permission of his faculty adviser.